abrarimon14/first_CS_class/README.md

 # My-first-CS-class
-These are python programs I wrote for my first CS class.
+These are python programs I wrote for my first CS class a long time ago.
 These are very beginner level.